LANGUAGE & CONTENT

 In publicly accessible locations, significant use of any foreign language (i.e., not English) is prohibited.

-TheNinja-RPG generally adheres to PEGI 12+ guidelines to regulate language and content.
+TheNinja-RPG generally adheres to PEGI 12+ guidelines to regulate language and content (please note that no official age classification has been given).
 A detailed guide to PEGI ratings can be found here; this guide may be helpful in understanding, but is not dispositive of, site policies on language and content.
 Language and content permitted under PEGI 12+ guidelines are subject to all applicable restrictions set forth by TheNinja-RPG's Rules and Terms of Service.

 Prohibited language and content include, but are not limited to: strong language, sexual references or content, inappropriate drug use references, and spamming.